Original G2571A cone 10R silky matte improved

 Notes

-There are many dolomite/whiting/feldspar/kaolin/silica glazes out there, but this one is the best.
-We calculated it from an original that sourced CaO from calcium carbonate (this employs wollastonite instead).
+There are many dolomite/whiting/feldspar/kaolin/silica glazes out there, but this one (add its successors) is better (mainly because it does not craze, cutlery mark or settle in the bucket).
+We calculated it from an original that sourced CaO from calcium carbonate (this employs dolomite and wollastonite instead).

 We use this base as: